aseveritt/scBAMpler/README.md

     - Number of cores to use with `mclapply`.
 * `--exclusion_file` *(optional)*
     - BED file listing regions to exclude from peak calling.
-      The peak files distributed on Zenodo were called with `hg38-blacklist.v2.bed`, which is also on Zenodo.
-Omitting it produces a different peak set, and therefore different FRiP values, than the distributed peak file gives.
 * `--summit_file` *(optional)*
     - Use this if a MACS3 file already exists to run only the standardization step.